hrydgard/minitrace/README.md

         // C++
         MTR_SCOPE("GFX", "RasterizeTriangle")

-  5. In Google Chrome open "about:tracing"
+  6. In Google Chrome open "about:tracing"

-  6. Click Open, and choose your trace.json
+  7. Click Open, and choose your trace.json

-  7. Navigate the trace view using the WASD keys, and Look for bottlenecks and optimize your application.
+  8. Navigate the trace view using the WASD keys, and Look for bottlenecks and optimize your application.

-  8. In your final release build, build with
+  9. In your final release build, don't forget to remove -DMTR_ENABLED or however you set the define.

-         -DMTR_DISABLE

 By default, it will collect 1 million tracepoints and then stop.
 You can change this behaviour, see the